 \section{Experiments}

-We numerically evaluate the effectiveness of our upscaling algorithm across multiple architectures and optimizers trained on realistic datasets.
-Figure~\ref{fig:upscaling-exp} summarizes results from three representative settings: training an MLP with AdamW on the Forest Cover Type tabular classification dataset~\cite{covertype_31}, training a ResNet~\cite{he2015deep} with SGD on the CIFAR-100 image classification benchmark~\cite{krizhevsky2009learning}, and training GPT-2~\cite{radford2019language} with AdamW on the FineWeb dataset~\cite{penedo2024fineweb}.
-In all cases, we simulate practical upscaling via the following three-step protocol. \begin{enumerate}[label=(\arabic*)] \item Train a base model of width $n$ from scratch under $\mu$P, with hyperparameters either taken from previously reported best settings or obtained via the hyperparameter transfer procedure of~\citet{yang2022tensor} using models of width $n_0 \ll n$. \item As a baseline, we train a wider model of width $N = k n$ from scratch under $\mu$P, where $k$ is the width multiplier, using the same hyperparameter base constants as in (1), which should remain close to optimal by hyperparameter transfer~\cite{yang2022tensor}. \item We then train another wide model of width $N = k n$ using our upscaling algorithm described in Meta-Algorithm~\ref{alg:upscaling}.
-For this upscaled model, we tune the std of injected noise and the learning rate on a small upscaled system $n_0 \to k n_0$, while keeping all other hyperparameters identical to those in (1) and (2). \end{enumerate} Across experimental settings, upscaled models converge faster and, for a fixed number of training steps, achieve comparable or lower training loss than training from scratch.
-Extra hyperparameter tuning is performed at the smaller scale $k n_0$, so it incurs modest cost.
-On validation, upscaled MLP and GPT-2 mirror these trends, whereas upscaled ResNet generalizes worse than training from scratch, showing an example where upscaling does not help the performance.
-We also comment that our theory only accounts for the training dynamics, but does not address generalization behavior.
+We evaluate the effectiveness of our upscaling algorithm across multiple architectures and optimizers, verifying the theory's predictions on hyperparameter transfer.

+\paragraph{Setup.} We consider three settings: an MLP with AdamW on Forest Cover Type tabular classification~\cite{covertype_31}, a ResNet~\cite{he2015deep} with SGD on CIFAR-100 image classification~\cite{krizhevsky2009learning}, and GPT-2~\cite{radford2019language} with AdamW on FineWeb~\cite{penedo2024fineweb}.
+For the MLP, we use a 4-layer ReLU network and upscale from width $n{=}500$ to $kn{=}2000$ ($k{=}4$), with hyperparameters tuned at width $n_0{=}100$ to $kn_0{=}400$.
+For ResNet-18, we upscale from the standard $2{\times}$ to a $4{\times}$ model ($k{=}2$), with hyperparameters tuned at the $0.5{\times}$ to $1{\times}$ scale; due to its heterogeneous channel widths, we use the alternative signal-normalized noise variant of the algorithm (Appendix~\ref{par:rescaled-noise}).
+For GPT-2 (12 layers, 12 heads), we upscale from $160$ to $320$ dimensions per head ($k{=}2$), with hyperparameters tuned at $16$ to $32$ dimensions per head; this yields a target-to-tuning scale ratio of $n/n_0 = 10$, demonstrating transfer across a large scale separation.
+Full experimental details, including architecture configurations and hyperparameter search grids, are provided in Appendix~\ref{appen:exp}.
+In all cases, we follow the three-step protocol below. \begin{enumerate}[label=(\arabic*)] \item Train a base model of width $n$ from scratch under $\mu$P, with hyperparameters either taken from previously reported best settings or obtained via the transfer procedure of~\citet{yang2022tensor} at width $n_0 \ll n$. \item As a baseline, train a wider model of width $N = kn$ from scratch under $\mu$P, using the same hyperparameter base constants as in (1), which remain near-optimal by hyperparameter transfer~\cite{yang2022tensor}. \item Train another model of width $N = kn$ using our upscaling algorithm (Meta-algorithm~\ref{alg:upscaling}).
+The noise std and learning rate are tuned on a small upscaling system $n_0 \to kn_0$, selecting the configuration with lowest training loss after $T$ steps; the selected values are then applied to the target system ($n \to kn$) for the same $T$ steps.
+All other hyperparameters are kept identical to (1) and (2). \end{enumerate}